Thad Brown: Bills waste Allen brilliance in another agonizing loss

 Less fun (likely) for you because the Bills came out on the short end, yet again, of a game decided by less than one score.

-That’s now seven of the last eight for Buffalo with a margin of six points or less and the Bills have only won two.
-For the year, they are 2-6 in one score games.
+That’s now seven of the last eight games for Buffalo with a margin of six points or less and the Bills have only won two.
+For the year, they are 2-6 in one-score games.
 For every Taron Johnson defended last play pass against the Giants this year, there are three others where the Bills are the team falling flat late.

 The Bills were 7-for-11 on third down and between six and 13 yards.
 Allen was responsible for all seven conversions.
 All but one were out of structure.
 Either Allen was scrambling to buy time for a first down throw or just scrambling all the way to a first down by himself.